-Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette
+Tomato, Olive, and Fresh Mozzarella Salad

-- 1 can large black olives, cut in half (6 oz. olives after draining)
+- can of large black olives

-- 1/2 cup chopped or torn fresh basil leaves
+- chopped fresh basil leaves

 - salt and fresh ground black pepper to taste